First elected to the SBOE in 2016. Current term expires in January 2021.

 The primary role and responsibility of an SBOE member is clear: 1.
 Setting curriculum standards 2.
 Reviewing and adopting instructional materials 3.
 Establishing graduation requirements and 4.
 Overseeing the Texas Permanent School Fund.
 The question become by what means does one accomplish this.
 In my time as a Lufkin ISD board member, I have seen the challenges our teachers, educators and administrators face.
 I take a thoughtful, leavel headed and studied approach to each problem and I think this will allow me to become a board members that makes a positive difference.

-Submitted in response to the 2016 ATPE Candidate Survey:
+Ellis submitted the following comments in response to the 2016 ATPE Candidate Survey:

 My time on the Lufkin ISD school board has allowed me to see firsthand the outstanding job that our teachers do each and every day.
 I also know that is not unique to Lufkin, as teachers from every corner of this state have devoted their life's work for the betterment of the children of Texas.
 That is why it really bothers me when I hear of people say we have failing schools.
 We don't have failing schools, we have struggling communities.
 When the children of these struggling communities show up to the classrooms with the deck stacked against them, let's not fault the teachers when these students don't perform to our standards.
 I said all that to say I will always support our educators.
 I look forward to helping make Texas schools a place where my future grand children will have an even better education than my children did.